gitrsi/cyberops.zone/learning/Computer Vision and Image Processing/README.md

 #### Threshold Function Parameters

-The threshold function works by looking at each pixel's grayscale value and assigning a value if it is below the threshold and another value if it is above the threshold.
+The threshold function works by looking at each pixel's grayscale val ue and assigning a value if it is below the threshold and another value if it is above the threshold.

 OpenCV